 Refunds are not automatic.
-Petitions for refunds may be obtained from the Registrar and must be filed within the time limits specified.

-Penalty fees (unless collected in error), the Late Registration Fee, and the Health Center Facilities Fee are not refundable.
-Petitions received by the Registrar on or before the first day of instruction of each quarter are considered as having an effective date of the first day of instruction of that quarter.
+Applications for refund of fees are obtained from the Cashier and must be filed in the Office of Admissions and Records within the time limits specified.
+Applications received by the Registrar on or before the first day of instruction of each quarter are considered as having an effective date of the first day of instruction of that quarter.